 What Jobs Can I Do As a Professional Drone Pilot?

-One of the fastest emerging careers right now is Drone Pilots.
+One of the fastest emerging careers right now is a Drone Pilot.
 For years, most of the aerial work that is now being completed by drones was once done by a cameraman in planes and helicopters, and trust me I have noticed the lack of aerial film and photography I am now doing!

 To help you here are a few areas in which drones are emerging as the front-runners: